Published on: March 18, 2020 | Updated on: November 3, 2024

-Knee replacement surgery is one of the most prevalent types of orthopedic surgery.
-When the knee joint wears out, most commonly due to wear-and-tear arthritis, a knee replacement is performed.
+Knee replacement surgery is one of the most prevalent orthopedic surgery.
+When the knee joint wears out, most commonly due to wear-and-tear or arthritis, a knee replacement is necessary.

-According to a new study, 1 in 5 people experience persistent pain following knee replacement surgery, yet many do not seek treatment.
+According to a study, 1 in 5 people experience persistent pain following knee replacement surgery, yet many still do not seek treatment.

 Anatomy of the Knee

-One of the most important joints in our body is the knee joint because it bears most of the weight of the body during any given activity.
+One of the most important joints in our body is the knee joint because it bears most of the body’s weight.
 Due to its prominence, knee pain or injury can become debilitating quickly.
-When mobility is affected or pain becomes unbearable, it is time to see a doctor.
+When mobility is affected, or pain becomes unbearable, it is time to see a doctor.

 The knee joint is formed predominantly by three bones:

-There is articular cartilage between the bones that acts as a cushion to prevent them from rubbing against one another and causing injury.
+Articular cartilage between the bones cushions the bones to prevent them from rubbing against one another and causing injury.
 The cartilage also allows the joint to glide smoothly during activity.

 Another major piece of cartilage in the knee is the meniscus.
-This tough piece of cartilage acts as a shock absorber for the joint as a whole, which is an important function since the knee can bear so much weight.
-People who force their knees to endure a lot of shocks, such as a runner, are more prone to meniscus injury – but it can happen to anyone at any time.
+This challenging piece of cartilage acts as a shock absorber for the joint as a whole, which is an important function since the knee can bear so much weight.
+People who force their knees to endure a lot of shocks, such as runners, are more prone to a meniscus injury, but it can happen to anyone at any time.

 Other important structures that help the knee function include tendons, muscles, and ligaments that hold the joint in place.
 These soft tissues also provide support and strength to the joint.
-Some particularly important ligaments in the knee include:
+Some vital ligaments in the knee include:

 Injury to these ligaments can significantly impact daily life.